 Kacper’s work in Professor Lilo Pozzo’s group revolves around spontaneously formed lipid coated droplets for use as biomedical ultrasound imaging and therapeutic agents.
 In addition to developing better agents, he hopes to improve the fundamental understanding of this spontaneous emulsification phenomenon.
 Kacper holds a B.S. in Materials Science and Engineering from the University of Illinois in Urbana-Champaign.

 Under the mentorship of Professor Andre Berndt in the department of bioengineering, Justin is developing molecular tools and methods for optical phenotyping of hiPSC-based disease models.
 Before joining the Berndt lab, his work encompassed mechanobiology and stem cell-derived tissue engineering for disease modeling.
 Outside of academia, Justin has extensive experience in biomedical entrepreneurship, and he cofounded UW spin-off startup Curi Bio.
+In 2022, Justin was awarded a prestigious F31 Fellowship from the NIH.
 Justin received a B.S. in Physiology and M.S. in Applied Bioengineering from the University of Washington.

 Bonni is a PhD student in the Asbury laboratory in the Physiology and Biophysics department.
 She studies microtubules (MTs), which are long, hollow cylinders of repeating protein subunits that switch stochastically between phases of lengthening and shortening.
 In most eukaryotic cells, bundles of several MTs drive cell division by synchronously lengthening and shortening to align and segregate chromosomes.
 Uncovering how MTs remain synchronized to correctly separate the cell’s genome is critical to understanding how cell division goes awry, as in many cancers.
 Bonni’s thesis work will use optical trapping and Monte Carlo simulations to examine the role of mechanical coupling in MT coordination.
 In addition to providing pathological insights, understanding MT mechanics will instruct the design of sophisticated synthetic nanomachines, which thus far cannot recapitulate naturally occurring protein nanomachinery.
 Bonni earned her B.S. in Bioengineering at the University of Washington in 2019.